Rasisalai United F.C.

-Rasisalai United Football Club (Thai สโมสรฟุตบอล ราษีไศล ยูไนเต็ด), is a Thai football club based in Rasisalai, Sisaket, Thailand.
+Rasisalai United Football Club (Thai สโมสรฟุตบอลราษีไศล ยูไนเต็ด), is a professional football club based in Rasisalai, Sisaket, Thailand.
+They were promoted to the Thai League 1 in 2026.

-They set to compete in Thai League 2 from 2025–26 season, the second tier of Thailand football after promotion from Thai League 3 in 2024–25 season.

 History

 In 2019, the club was established as Rasisalai United and competed in Thailand Amateur League Northeastern region but they couldn't be promoted to the higher division.

-In early 2022, the club competed in Thailand Amateur League Northeastern region, using the Sisaket Provincial Stadium as the ground.
-At the end of the season, the club could be promoted to the Thai League 3 as the Thailand Amateur League champion.
+In early 2022, Rasisalai United competed in the Thailand Amateur League Northeastern region, using the Sisaket Provincial Stadium as the club home ground.
+At the end of the season, the club confirm its promotionto the Thai League 3 as the Thailand Amateur League champion.
 They use the Sisaket Provincial Stadium as a ground to compete for the T3 in the 2022–23 season.

-In late 2022, Rasisalai United competed in the Thai League 3 for the 2022–23 season.
-It is their first season in the professional league.
-The club started the season with a 4–2 home win over Surin Khong Chee Mool and they ended the season with a 4–0 away win over the Surin Khong Chee Mool.
-The club has finished third place in the league of the Northeastern region.
-In addition, in the 2022–23 Thai League Cup Rasisalai United was defeated 0–2 by Udon United in the first qualification round, causing them to be eliminated.
+In late 2022, Rasisalai United competed in the Thai League 3.
+It was their first season in the professional league.
+The club started the season with a 4–2 home win over Surin Khong Chee Mool and they ended the season with a 4–0 away win over Surin Khong Chee Mool.
+The club has finished third in the Northeastern region.
+In addition, in the 2022–23 Thai League Cup Rasisalai United was defeated 0–2 by Udon United in the first qualification round.
+In the 2024–25 season, Rasisalai United went on to become Thai League 3 champions, thus gaining promotion to the Thai League 2.
+In the 2025–26 season, Rasisalai United secured promotion to the Thai League 1 for the first time in their history.